 benchmarks for living wages

-Sustainable change means working towards equitable outcomes for all, and addressing gender inequality, child labour, workers’ rights and climate change.
+Sustainable change means working towards equitable outcomes for all, and addressing gender inequality, forced and child labour, workers’ rights and climate change.

 Field-based training and support reached about

 of Asia Pacific producer organizations

 Adapting to challenges and evolving to offer greater benefits to producers and businesses will ensure Fairtrade remains relevant, respected, and continues to grow.

 The first Fairtrade carbon project helped fund

 Fairtrade International is working to ensure continued sales growth by opening up new markets for certified products, especially in Asia, and by improving South-South trade.